-Classic doll theme with pretty faces and bright colors.
-Consumers brag about the design being similar to authentic nesting dolls from their childhood.
+Classic theme with pretty faces and bright colors.
+Consumers brag about the design being similar to authentic toys from their childhood.
 Crafted of durable wood.

-Not all dolls close securely.
-Some reports of smaller dolls having irregular or chipped paint.
+Not all pieces close securely.
+Some reports of smaller components having irregular or chipped paint.

 Nesting dolls, also known as matryoshka, have been around for 130 years.
 They became popular almost immediately upon their first release in Russia and remain so to this day.
 They are collectibles that can be played with, displayed, or used to store small items.
 They’re often used as educational toys for children, and they make excellent gifts, as their bright colors and hollow interiors have captured the imagination of millions.

 There are many different matryoshka nesting dolls, with themes from movies to religion to whimsy.
-If you’re in the market for nesting dolls, whether for a gift or yourself, you may have a few questions.
+If you’re looking for nesting dolls, whether as a gift or for yourself, you may have a few questions.
 What price should you pay?
 What materials are best?
-Does it matter if you purchase a “traditional” set of dolls or a modernized set?
+Does it matter if you choose a “traditional” set of dolls or a modernized set?

 He turned for help to Vasiliy Zveydochin, a woodcrafter, to make the wooden dolls on his lathe using soft linden wood.
 In 1890, the first Russian matryoshka doll set was produced: an eight-piece peasant family that included a mother and her children.
 The early dolls were always people — usually families or saints.
 Modern dolls have branched out to include a variety of other images.